tomconder/spellchecker/README.md

 ### Norvig's algorithm

-[Peter Norvig's spell checker](http://norvig.com/spell-correct.html) is based on a probabilistic model that uses a large corpus of words to determine the most likely correct spelling.
+[Peter Norvig's spell checker](http://norvig.com/spell-correct.html) uses a probabilistic model based on a large corpus of words to determine the most likely correct spelling.
 It works by generating a set of possible corrections, or edits, for a misspelled word.
 Then it ranks those corrections based on their likelihood of being the correct spelling.